 Inter-segment transactions are conducted in accordance with normal commercial terms and market conditions.

-The domestic retail banking segment includes the dividend distributed to local Rabobanks of 438 million under Other gains/losses (2009: 342).
-No material income or expense items other than from operating activities arise between business segments.
-The assets and liabilities of a segment comprise operating assets and operating liabilities, in other words, a substantial part of the statement of financial position, but excluding items relating to tax.
+No other material income or expense items arise between business segments.
+The assets and liabilities of a segment comprise operating assets and operating liabilities, in other words, a substantial part of the balance sheet, but excluding items relating to tax.

 The accounting policies used for segment reporting are the same as those described in the section on the main accounting policies used in preparing the consolidated financial statements.